csetarun/csetarun/README.md

 ## 🚀 About Me

-🎓 I am Tarun Kumar Babu Muddam, completed my bachelor's degree majoring in computer science from [Rajiv Gandhi University of Knowledge Technologies](https://rguktn.ac.in/).
+🎓 I am Tarun Kumar, completed my bachelor's degree majoring in computer science from [Rajiv Gandhi University of Knowledge Technologies](https://rguktn.ac.in/).
 Software Engineer with strong knowledge in Computer Science Fundamentals, Algorithms, Data Structures, and Object-­Oriented Principles.
 Interested in problem-­solving and building highly scalable and available systems.

 Specialized in full-stack development, Python, Angular, JavaScript, Git, Rest API, and cloud services.
 Take a look at my work or get in touch!